opabloteixeira/react-hook-form/README.md

-## :rocket: example of a react hook form with yup validation.
+## :rocket: example of a react hook form with yup validation

 ![png1](git-img/img1.png)